ascott1/ethical-web-dev/web-apps-that-work-everywhere/02-url.md

 ### Make URLs “Hackable”

 URLs should be “hackable” up the tree of the URL in a way that allows users to visualize the site structure.
 For example, if a URL is `https://example.com/artist/albums/album-name/` changing the URL to `https://example.com/artist/albums/` would return a page displaying the artist’s albums and `https://example.com/artist/` an artist page.
-Doing this makes our URLs more meaningful and predictable for our users, while allowing the, to navigate down the tree and share URLs in a
+Doing this makes our URLs more meaningful and predictable for our users, while allowing them to navigate down the tree and share URLs through only the logical URL structure.

 As [Peter Bryant](http://blog.2partsmagic.com/restful-uri-design/) describes this: